VortTeam/VortLang/README.md

-# Working on compiled version, interpreted is not gonna be worked on anymore
-### Community can still contribute to it

 # VortLang

-VortLang is a minimal interpreted programming language written in Rust.
+VortLang is a minimal compiled programming language written in Rust.
 Designed with simplicity and learning in mind, it offers clean syntax and fast execution.
 Its syntax is similar to Python's and Rust's.

 ![Rust](https://img.shields.io/badge/🦀%20rust-orange?style=for-the-badge)